arunfloyd/learn-Data_Structure/README.txt

 ..................................Self-Balancing Tree ....................................

- -> A self-balancing binary search tree (BST) is a binary search tree that automatically keeps its height (or depth) small in the face of arbitrary item insertions and deletions.
+ -> A self-balancing binary search tree (BST) is a type of binary tree that automatically maintains a low height,
+    ensuring that operations like insertion, deletion, and search take O(log n) time in both the average and worst cases.

+ -> Self-balancing trees are crucial for keeping the tree height small, which is essential for efficient operations on the tree.

  -> This is achieved by rebalancing the tree after insertions and deletions to ensure that the tree remains approximately balanced,
     with the height of the tree being logarithmic in the number of nodes.